 Finding the Best Places to Retire Since 2006!

 Thirty-three percent of residents are age 45 or better.
-The city is racially diverse, and politics lean to the left.
-Nearly half of locals hold at least a four year college degree.
-The crime rate is below the national average, and the cost of living is 15% above the national average.
-According to Standard and Poor's and Moody's, Charleston is one of the most fiscally sound cities in the country, and it has grown by 65% within the last couple of decades.
+Politics lean to the left.
+Half of locals hold at least a four year college degree, and the crime rate is below the national average.
+The cost of living is 17% above the national average.
+The city has grown 20% within the last 10 years.

 Three hospitals provide medical care.
 Bon Secours Saint Francis Hospital has won awards for its pulmonary care and overall patient experience.
 MUSC Medical Center has won awards for excellence in neurosurgery, vascular care and stroke care.
 Roper Hospital is award-winning for excellence in general surgery, patient safety, stroke care and more.
 All are accredited by the Joint Commission and accept Medicare patients.
 For military retirees, Charleston has a VA hospital.

-The city's recreation department has numerous programs, including water fitness classes, gardening classes and luncheons, for the 55+ set.
+The city's recreation department has 55+ programs and activities, including water fitness classes, gardening classes and luncheons.
 The Lowcountry Senior Center (for people age 50+) receives great reviews and is in a pretty facility.
 Its programs include wine clubs, trips, a veterans' social club, an annual oyster roast, yoga classes and much more.
 Charleston Area Senior Citizens is a non-profit organization that has a home repairs program, wellness programs, companion services and more for people age 55 or better.